Charles Dow: Theory of stock price movements

 The basic idea of Dow is that the stock price is affected by various factors interacting at the same time, leading to distinct patterns of stock price movement.
 The first step is to establish from past data the relationship between these patterns and each important factor.
 Thereafter, by identifying the main factors which are presently working, we can predict the probable future movement of stock price.
 One of the most important contributions to stock market thought was his theory of the three movements in the market.

-Personal
+Personal life and death

 At age 30, having moved to New York City the prior year to accept a job offer, Dow married his wife Lucy, who had a daughter from a previous marriage.
 The couple had no children of their own.
-It was in NYC that Dow reconnected with Jones having met him in Providence RI at the Providence Journal.

-Death

-In 1902, Dow began to have health problems and Bergstresser wanted to retire.
-The two sold their shares of the company to Clarence Barron, their Boston correspondent.
-Dow wrote his last editorial in April 1902.
-About eight months later, on December 4, 1902, he died at his home at 161 Lefferts Place, Brooklyn, New York, at the age of 51 after suffering a heart attack.
-Charles Dow is interred in North Burial Ground in Providence, Rhode Island.
+He died on December 4, 1902 in Brooklyn, New York.